Rudrendu88/Logistic-Regression-for-Predicting-Breast-Cancer/README.md

-# Predicting Breast Cancer from blood and obesity parameters using logistic regression classifier
+# Logistic Regression (& Lasso) applied for Predicting Breast Cancer Rates from blood and obesity parameters
 Regression classification in Healthcare Industry

 Conclusions: The model gives better prediction results than random choice as AUC on test data is calculated as 62%.
 Also, using a confusion marix wth 50% as the probabily of cutoff, the accuracy of the model stands at 61%.
 The model could have been improved using a larger data set.